DanielCohenHillel/pyTCP/README.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 Works only on linux.
-Need to run as sudo.
+Need to run as sudo unless you set the `tun` device in `/dev/net/` to be accessible by non-root users (i.e. `chmod 0666 /dev/net/tun`).